Where Is The Weight In Your Trailer?

 This is the physics concept of rotational moment of inertia.
 We intuitively know if the weights are at the ends of the trailer deck, it is harder to twist back and forth.
 So if we have a load which is more central, it has far less rotational moment of inertia.

-When we’re driving, there are forces that make the trailer want to twist like this — wind, road undulations, and driving inputs.
+When we are driving, there are forces that make the trailer want to twist like this — wind, road undulations, and driving inputs.
 We can’t get rid of the forces that cause these minor rotational movements, so we need to make it easy for the trailer to “settle back” after inputs happen.
 More rotational inertia (like the blue weights) makes the trailer harder to “settle” after such inputs.

 What does this mean?